pkuwwt/my_reading_notes/programming-language/js-faq.md

 Non-primitives are not compared with values.
 For example, if two objects have the same properties and values, they are strictly not equal.

 ## Explain higher-order functions in JavaScript?
 Higher order function is the best feature of functional programming available in JavaScript.
 It is the function which takes a function as an argument and returns a function as a result.
-Some of the inbuilt higher-order functions are mapping, filtering, reduction, zipping, etc.
+Some of the builtin higher-order functions are mapping, filtering, reduction, zipping, etc.

 ## Explain few difference between null, undefined or undeclared JavaScript variable?
 Null is a value that can be assigned to a variable or an object.